- Click - View the 2020 Categories tab

-- Each entry is marked by a minimum of 4 judges which helps to create a fairer weighting across all entries.
+- Each entry is marked by a minimum of 4 judges which helps to create a fairer weighting across all categories and entries.

 - Each entry is marked according to a set of criteria, which varies from category to category.

-- The main seven point criteria that judges mark all work against is as follows
+The main six point criteria that judges mark all work against is as follows:

 - Judges will also consider additional criteria specifically tailored for specific categories.